zrobertson466920/zrobertson466920.github.io/_posts/2025-06-02-Attention-Conservation.md

 published: true
 ---

-## The Surprising Mathematical Constraint Hidden in Attention

 Something fundamental is happening during attention training that we've been missing.
 While studying the gradient dynamics of self-attention layers, I discovered a conservation law that puts strict constraints on how attention mechanisms can evolve during learning.

 The result is striking: **the attention patterns (QK projections) and value transformations (V projections) cannot grow or shrink independently**.
 They're mathematically coupled by a conservation law that holds throughout training.